bowen-upenn/scene_graph_commonsense/README.md

 ### This repository consists of two parts.
 - :purple_heart: **Plug-and-play to existing SOTA works in [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) framework**:

-   follow the ***[Plug-and-Play README](scenegraph_benchmark/README.md)*** for step-by-step instructions on how to integrate our methods (hierarchical relationships & commonsense validation) into your own work.
+   Follow the ***[Plug-and-Play README](scenegraph_benchmark/README.md)*** for step-by-step instructions on how to integrate our methods (hierarchical relationships & commonsense validation) into your own work.
 We hope our methods can support your work in achieving even better performance :raised_hands:
 Our implementations on [Neural Motifs](https://arxiv.org/abs/1711.06640), [VTransE](https://arxiv.org/abs/1702.08319),
 [VCTree](https://arxiv.org/abs/1812.01880),